chadtopaz/computational-linear-algebra/coursebook/coursebook.md

 - swap two rows
 - multiply a row by a nonzero scalar
-- Add one row to a scalar multiple of another
+- add one row to a scalar multiple of another

 To solve a linear system $\mathbf{A}\mathbf{x}=\mathbf{b}$, write it as an augmented matrix, reduce it to row echelon form, and then use back